 And if that's a true fact, I just don't understand why that wasn't, you know, more prominently vocalized so that everybody would realize it wasn't threatening.

-And you know, during the whole trial thing, they kept wanting to say that everything that president did was out of fear of you know competing against Biden in the election.
+And, you know, during the whole trial thing, they kept wanting to say that everything that the president did was out of fear of competing against Biden in the election.

-When I think that's hilarious that he's would anybody would think that he was threatened by Biden when he beat out sixteen staunch career Republican candidates back in two thousand fifteen to get the slot that he's in.
+When I think that's hilarious that he's with anybody would think that he was threatened by Biden when he beat out 16 staunch career Republican candidates back in 2015 to get the slot that he's in.

-So I mean th those two things just keep sticking out in my mind.
+So, I mean, those two things just keep sticking out in my mind.

 And then you wouldn't have to worry about Bloomberg situations.